Chains of functions in $C(K)$-spaces: Connectedness, local connectedness and their effects on

 We proceed with step two.
 We know that $F$ cannot contain an isomorphic copy of $\wone$ or $\wone^*$.
-According to results that go back to Hausdorff, if we define a new equivalence relation $\sim$ on $F$ by $f\sim g$ whenever the interval $(f,g)$ is scattered, then the equivalence classes of $\sim$ are scattered intervals.
+According to results that go back to Hausdorff, if we define a new equivalence relation $\sim$ on $F$ by $f\sim g$ whenever the interval $(f,g)$ is scattered, then every equivalence class of $\sim$ is a scattered interval.
 Moreover, the quotient $F/\!\!\sim$, when endowed with the induced order, is densely ordered.
-Again, according to Hausdorff, any uncountable scattered order contains a copy of $\wone$ or $\wone^*$.
+Again, according to Hausdorff, any uncountable scattered order contains a copy of $\wone$ or $\wone^*$ (see \cite[Theorem 5.28]{rosenstein}).
 Since we have excluded this possibility, we conclude that all equivalence classes of $\sim$ are countable.

 The purpose of step two is to show that the quotient $F/\!\!\sim$ is in fact a singleton.
 From this we conclude that $F$ is countable and scattered.
 We assume that $F/\!\!\sim$ is not a singleton and reach a contradiction.
 Let $G \subseteq F$ have the property that $G$ contains precisely one element of each equivalence class of $\sim$.
 Then $G$ is densely ordered when given the induced order:\ if $f,h \in G$ and $f \prec h$, then $f \prec g \prec h$ for some $g \in G$.